sethmlarson/virtualbox-python/README.rst

 * Create a VirtualBox instance and seamlessly explore the potential of VirtualBox's amazing Main API
 * Pythonic functions and names.
-* Introspection, documentation strings, getters and setters...
+* Introspection, documentation strings, getters and setters, and more...

 Project hosting provided by `github.com`_.